lupyuen/lupyuen.github.io/src/iot.md

 [(See the complete log)](https://gist.github.com/lupyuen/ada7f83a96eb36ad1b9fe09da4527003)

-Yep the LoRa SX1262 Library compiled with "__zig cc__" works perfectly fine with NuttX!
+This shows that the LoRa SX1262 Library compiled with "__zig cc__" works perfectly fine with NuttX!

-_Zig Compiler uses Clang to compile the C code.
+_Zig Compiler calls Clang to compile C code.
 But NuttX compiles with GCC.
 Won't we have problems with code compatibility?_

 Apparently no problemo!
 The experiment above shows that "__zig cc__" (and Clang) is compatible with GCC (at least for BL602 NuttX).